8 Supposedly Cursed Gems

 Today, the jewel is on display at the Tower of London.
 It supposedly carries a Hindu curse that says only a woman can wear the diamond safely, while any male who wears it "will know its misfortunes."
 As a result, no male heir to the throne has ever worn the gem.
 But there’s a geopolitical element to the drama, too: Indian officials have repeatedly requested the return of the diamond, saying it was taken illegally.
 British officials have denied the request, saying its return wouldn’t be “sensible.”

 Don't believe everything you read about the Delhi Purple Sapphire.
-It's not a sapphire but an amethyst, for one thing, and the "curse" surrounding it seems to have been the invention of the scientist, writer, polymath and Persian scholar Edward Heron-Allen.
+For one thing, it's not a sapphire but an amethyst, and the "curse" surrounding it seems to have been the invention of the scientist, writer, polymath and Persian scholar Edward Heron-Allen.

 According to a curator at London's Natural History Museum, Heron-Allen's daughter donated the gem, mounted in a ring in the form of a snake, to the museum in January 1944.
 The ring came alongside a letter, which claimed the stone "was looted from the treasure of the Temple of the God Indra at Cawnpore during the Indian mutiny in 1855 [sic] and brought to this country by Colonel W. Ferris of the Bengal Cavalry.
 From the day he possessed it he was unfortunate."